Bowling Exercise – Everything you need to know

 Arm strength is a significant factor when it comes to bowling.
 The simple reason for that is if you are an adult, the regular ten-pin bowling ball is going to weigh around 12-16 pounds, and trust me; it is not a cakewalk when you are not used to holding and throwing such a big ball at a bunch of pins till now.

-So, that is why doing bicep and triceps exercises like dumbbell curls, overhead extensions, and such would do great exercises for working the arm muscles to be strong enough for you to easily hold and then maneuver the bowling ball as you throw it.
+So, that is why doing bicep and triceps exercises like dumbbell curls, overhead extensions, and such would do great exercises for working the arm muscles to be strong enough to easily hold and then maneuver the bowling ball as you throw it.

 Squats for Bowling